-1. CMS 1500
+2. CMS 1500

-A CMS 1500 (formerly HCFA 1500) billing form is used to submit paper claims for services such a as individual practitioners, DME & medical supplies, transportation, or private rehab therapies.
+A CMS 1500 (formerly HCFA 1500) billing form is used to submit paper claims for services such as individual practitioners, DME & medical supplies, transportation, or private rehab therapies.

-- Before submitting a claim, a provider should ascertain that all required attachments are included. - All claims that involve other insurance must be accompanied by an Explanation of Benefits (EOB) or a remittance advice that clearly states how the claim was paid or the reason for denial. - Include a place of service and a valid diagnosis code. - Use current CPT-4 or HCPCS codes and the 2-digit HCFA place of service codes. - Enter the Elderwood Health Plan ID number 03964 and office location in Box 33. - Claim forms should be typed or printed legibly with black ink in order to reduce delays in processing.
-Claim forms may be submitted weekly and in batches. - All fields must be completed.
+- Before submitting a claim, a provider should ascertain that all required attachments are included. - All claims that involve other insurance must be accompanied by an Explanation of Benefits (EOB) or a remittance advice that clearly states how the claim was paid or the reason for denial. - Include a place of service and a valid diagnosis code. - Use current CPT-4 or HCPCS codes and the 2-digit place of service codes. - Claim forms should be typed or printed legibly with black ink in order to reduce delays in processing.
+Claim forms may be submitted weekly and in batches. - All required fields must be completed.

-2. UB-04 Form
+3. UB-04 Form

 Home health care, skilled nursing, Adult Day Care, PERS, rehab in a clinic setting, and nursing home room and board must be billed on the UB-04 billing form.
-All fields must be completed, including bill type and valid diagnosis code.
+All required fields must be completed, including bill type and valid diagnosis code.